spinningideas/client-store/README.md

 - Provides ability to store (on the client-side withing web based applications) structured data like a database containing tables and rows of data in a tabular format.
 - Supports query operations against the stored data and standard CRUD operations (basic create/read(query)/update/delete capabilities).
-- The structured data is stored as serialized JSON in the selected storage engine (localStorage, sessionStorage, or a custom storage engine).
+- The structured data is stored as serialized JSON in the selected storage engine (localStorage, node-localstorage, or a custom storage engine).

 # Feature Roadmap